CheckReverse/CutterPython/README.md

 This is a simple plugin to "Execute" python script written for Cutter by selecting script file as IDAPython.

+Also, it helps to print what exception was thrown from executed script on console.

 ### Installation
 Just put CutterPython.py to "python" folder in "plugins" forlder you could find in [Edit] - [Preferences] - [Plugins].